swiss-seismological-service/scdetect/doc/base/Theoretical-Background.rst

 detection candidate immediately qualifies to a detection.

-Further processing of the detection involves to optionally compute so-called *template arrivals* i.e. arrivals which are part of the origin identified by the template earthquake ``"originId"``, but not used for detection.
+Further processing of the detection involves to optionally compute so-called *template arrivals* i.e. arrivals which are part of the :external:term:`origin` identified by the template earthquake ``"originId"``, but not used for detection.
 The detection's coordinates and depth are those of the template earthquake.

 Depending on the configuration ``scdetect-cc`` subsequently computes amplitudes and magnitudes.